Currently Available Units

 Best Shopping Stops

-Hazel (1902 W. Montrose, 773 769 2227) is a go-to of ours when it comes to finding a perfect gift.
-Finely designed jewelry and accessories are found in adundance here, as well as the gift card to go along with them.
+Hazel (1902 W. Montrose, 773-769-2227) is a go-to of ours when it comes to finding a perfect gift.
+Finely designed jewelry and accessories are found in abundance here, as well as the gift card to go along with them.
 This Ravenswood boutique has received a lot of buzz for their distinctive products and has been featured in numerous local and national magazines.

 Night on the Town

-Okay, you suffered through the history lesson, now on to the fun stuff!
 A few doors down from Old Town is the Daily Bar & Grill (4560 N. Lincoln, 773 561 6198).
 This spacious drinkery/eatery has a fun retro feel, and the old-fashioned diner-style booths are a comfortable place to dig into their specialty barbecue chicken pizza.
 The drink list consists of a multitude of bottled and draft beers as well as wines by the glass and flavorful specialty martinis.
+Visitors rave about the black bean burger and the fries always hit the spot.
 During the summer, the back patio is a wonderful spot to relax with friends and count the numerous musicians going to and from class at the Old Town School.

 Mark Your Calendar